saverymax/selective_indexing/README.md

 ```
 SIS --validation --dest path/to/output/
 ```
-This will output a performance report into a file SIS_test_results.txt in the output directory.
+This will output a performance report into the file SIS_test_results.txt in the output directory.
 It is not necessary to include the --path option when running these tests.

 Once the program is installed run both of the following commands: